jmiettinen/wikilinks/README.md

 For example, for Breton language, you might go to [it's dump page](https://dumps.wikimedia.org/brwiki/20191101/) and there select ["All pages, current versions only"](https://dumps.wikimedia.org/brwiki/20191101/brwiki-20191101-pages-meta-current.xml.bz2).

-## Usage
+## Building

 To start you'll need to have Java 11, a Wikipedia dump and a Internet connection.
-On Windows you'll also need to have Bazel 1.1.0 installed.
+On Windows you'll also need to have Bazel 1.1.0 installed or use [Bazelisk](https://github.com/bazelbuild/bazelisk) to install correct Bazel on-demand.

+For MacOS/Linux (64-bit), there's `bazelw` wrapper and Bazelisk ınstallaton in the repository.

-Start by compiling and packaging everything into one uber-jar
+Start by compiling and packaging everything
 ```
 ./bazelw build //:wikilinks
 ```